gurjarharsh2906-boop/VITyarthiProject-CSA2001/STATEMENT.md

 * **Deep Learning:** Integrate LSTM networks for improved non-linear forecasting.

 ## Technical Note
-* **Data Source:** Please note that the dataset used in this project (Retail_Sales_Data_Unlox (1).csv) consists of synthetic data generated entirely with the assistance of AI to simulate real-world retail environments for analytical testing.
+* **Data Source:** Please note that the dataset used in this project (Retail_Sales_Data.csv) consists of synthetic data generated entirely with the assistance of AI to simulate real-world retail environments for analytical testing.

 ##  Author
 **HARSH GURJAR**\